log4js-node/log4js-node/docs/index.md

 logger.debug("Some debug messages");
 ```

+## Note for library makers

+If you're writing a library and would like to include support for log4js, without introducing a dependency headache for your users, take a look at [log4js-api](https://github.com/log4js-node/log4js-api).

 ## License

 The original log4js was distributed under the Apache 2.0 License, and so is this.
 I've tried to